Mynusjanai/flatiron-phase1-yelp/README.md

 ## Results

-To first determine which markets have an existing, established base of higher-end Indian restaurants in their respective markets, we utilized the bar graph method to visualize which markets have a the highest average "price levels" of higher-end restaurants (defined as higher "price level", higher concentration of restaurants).
-We determined that San Jose, Washington D.C. and Los Angeles, CA all have a higher concentration of higher-end restaurants.
+To first determine which markets have an existing, established base of higher-end Indian restaurants in their respective markets, we utilized the bar graph method to visualize which markets have the highest average "price levels" of higher-end restaurants (defined as higher "price level", a higher concentration of restaurants).
+We determined that San Jose, Washington D.C., and Los Angeles, CA all have a higher concentration of higher-end restaurants.
 <br>
 <br>